This section describes the Garbage-First (G1) Garbage Collector (GC).

-- Similar to the CMS, G1 concurrently performs part of the old generation space-reclamation concurrently.
-However, CMS can't defragment the old generation heap, eventually running into long Full GC's.
+- G1 performs part of the old generation space-reclamation concurrently.

-- G1 may exhibit higher overhead than other collectors, affecting throughput due to its concurrent nature.
+- G1 may exhibit higher overhead than the above collectors, affecting throughput due to its concurrent nature.

 Due to how it works, G1 has some unique mechanisms to improve garbage collection efficiency: